dnutiu/NucuCar/NucuCar.Telemetry/Readme.md

-﻿## Telemetry
+﻿# Telemetry

-It provides useful classes and abstractions for implementing telemetry in individual components.
-All telemetry publishers use the MQTT protocol unless specified otherwise.
+This package provides useful classes and abstractions for implementing telemetry in individual components.

+The telemetry service is used by other packages in order to implement telemetry reporting.
+It may be configured via the `appsettings.json` file or environment variables.

+# Configuration

+The following configurations is available for the Telemetry service:

+- Publisher: (string) The telemetry publisher. i.e: `Azure`, `Disk`, `Firestore`, `Console`.
+- ServiceEnabled: (bool) Enables or disables the telemetry collection service.
+- PublishInterval: (int) The interval in which to publish the telemetry data.
+- ConnectionString: (string) Connection string for the telemetry publisher.

+# Telemetry Publishers

+Telemetry publishers are used by the telemetry service in order to publish data.

-### Azure Telemetry
+## Azure Telemetry

-#### Publisher
+### Publisher

 You can use cloud telemetry for free via Azure-IoT-Hub.
 You still need a backend application that will process the messages.